Install Plone with Cookieplone#

 make frontend-start

-The Plone frontend server starts up and emits messages to the console, and should end with the following.
+The Plone frontend server starts up and emits messages to the console, and should end with output similar to the following.

 sswp> Handling Hot Module Reloading